Use Case Diagram Tutorial

 - Packages - A UML shape that allows you to put different elements into groups.
 Just as with component diagrams, these groupings are represented as file folders.

-Use Case Diagram for ATM
+How to Draw a Use Case Diagram

-See our Use Case diagram tutorial here.
+See our guide on how to draw a Use Case diagram with Lucidchart here.

 Use Case Diagram Template

 Lucidchart is a great use case diagram tool for those who don't want to be tied to just one machine.
 It allows you to work on the go and backup your files online.

 See additional use case scenario diagram templates here.

 - Use Case diagram for airline reservation system